bravetechnologycoop/BraveSensor/firmware/README.md

 **Description:**

+Note that this function is used for both IM21 and IM24 door sensors.

 Sets a new door ID for Particle to connect to, or publishes current door ID to cloud.
 If new door ID is set, reconnection to new door sensor should occur instantly.
-Door ID is the three byte device ID for the IM21 bluetooth low energy sensor that the Particle is currently connected to.
+Door ID is the three byte device ID for the IM bluetooth low energy sensor that the Particle is currently connected to.

-When the firmware scans nearby bluetooth low energy devices, it finds the advertising data containing the IM21’s door ID, extracts the door status (open or closed), and publishes that to the cloud.
+When the firmware scans nearby bluetooth low energy devices, it finds the advertising data containing the IM’s door ID, extracts the door status (open or closed), and publishes that to the cloud.

-The IM21 door sensors each have a sticker on them with their door IDs.
+The IM door sensors each have a sticker on them with their door IDs.
 On the bottom row of numbers and letters, take the first three bytes listed and enter them into the console function, separated by commas.
 For example, if the bottom row of numbers and letters on the sticker is 1a2b3c45, the door ID will be entered like: 1a,2b,3c

 **Argument(s):**

-1. Three byte door ID separated by commas, for example: 1a,2b,3c See Description section above for where to locate an IM21 door sensor’s door ID.
+1. Three byte door ID separated by commas, for example: 1a,2b,3c See Description section above for where to locate an IM door sensor’s door ID.
 2. e - Echos (publishes to cloud) the door ID the Particle is currently connected to

 **Return(s):**